2blane/OctoPrint-Webhooks/README.md

     https://github.com/2blane/OctoPrint-Webhooks/archive/master.zip

 Once you've installed the plugin, go to the settings page for this plugin.
-The page is called "webhooks".
+The page is called "Webhooks".
 Change the following:

 #### URL